Clinical Pilates

 Pilates is right for you if:

-• You want to gain strength before joint replacement surgery (knee, hip or shoulder replacement).
-Or rehab post-surgery.
+• You want to gain strength before knee, hip or shoulder joint replacement surgery.
+Or to rehab post-surgery.

 • You have chronic stiffness, or you have trouble moving with ease.

-• You have chronic pain or chronic fatigue.
-You seek a supported and gentle way to restore movement without making symptoms worse.
+• You have chronic pain or chronic fatigue and you want a supported and gentle way to restore movement.

 • You already lead an active life.
 Pilates makes participating in running, cycling, tennis, and other sports more fluid.